alexv0iceh/AutoChar/README.md

--It's kind of conflicting with AfterDetailer and may cause crashes if used together -It's working poorly with Dynamic Prompts as of now, so it's not advised as well, read Known Issues for details
+-It's kind of conflicting with AfterDetailer and may cause crashes if used together -It's working poorly with Dynamic Prompts as of now, so it's not advised as well, read Known Issues for details If it gives you FileNotFoundError, please, make sure your saving directories are divided by txt2img and img2img folders in /stable-diffusion-webui/output.
+You can do it it Settings-Paths for saving.

 ## _Functions and features as of now:_
 - Automatic 2-stage upscale